 - Red food Coloring: You will need some sort of food coloring to make any Red velvet cake recipe.
 Beetroot powder can be used as a natural alternative however it won´t give as bright color as gel food colorings.
 In terms of brands, I used Silikomart here, try to choose a high-quality concentrated gel or it won't make it red enough.
 In terms of quantity, it is hard to give measurements when it comes to food coloring since it largely depends on the brands available in your country.
 As a general rule, start with a small amount, then increase it gradually.
 If your batter before baking has a bright red color, it should be colorful enough after baking, see my process picture later

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post

 For the cream cheese mousse

-- Gelatine: It´s an odorless, tasteless, and colorless thickening agent, very often used by pastry chefs particularly in mousse cakes.
+- Gelatine: It´s an odorless, tasteless, and colorless thickening agent, very often used by pastry chefs, particularly in mousse cakes.
 Powder or sheet versions are available, in my recipes I always use sheet (1,7 g / sheet), which I found easier to handle.
-Simple soak the gelatine sheet into cold water for a few minutes before you need them and use it according to the recipe.
-Please note that gelatine is not suitable for vegetarians.
-Agar-agar can be a good substitution for vegetarians however replacing gelatin with agar agar is not 1:1 and can only be done by reformulating the recipe slightly.
+For details on how to handle or substitute gelatin, check my gelatin article

 - Heavy cream: Also known as whipping cream, has a fat content between 36% and 40% (I always use 36%).
 Use it very cold and do not substitute it with vegetable-based “whipping cream”.
 Heavy cream will make the filling extra smooth and creamy, effectively a mousse-like consistency.